jeffreylee43/web-dev-project/README.md

 # Core Features:

 # Landing Page:
--Explains that the website is a service for people to create and store their stocks dashboard.
+-Explains that the website is a service for people to create and store their stocks dashboard
 -Leads to log-in page

 # Log-in Page:
 -Login screen
 -Users can register for an account using their email address

 # Dashboard:
 -Displays list of stocks and their price
 -Users can add or remove stocks from their list
--Each stock will display number of stars (out of 5) based on average users -Users will be able to remove stock from the dashboard by clicking the remove button.
+-Each stock will display number of stars (out of 5) based on average users
+-Users will be able to remove stock from the dashboard by clicking the remove button.
 -Users will be able to sort their dashboard based on price, name, or review.

 # Stocks Listing Page:
 -Users will be able to add stocks to their dashboard.
 -Each company listing will have a brief description and overall buyer rating.
 -Users will be able add stocks to their dashboard directly by clicking the add button next to a stock listing.
 -Ability to sort by price, name, or average review.
 -Ability to search for stocks not in the top 25.
 If there are none available, there will be a message prompted to the user “Not currently available.”

 # Individual Users History Feature:
 -Contains a log of past activity of the User (additions/removals of different stocks and any reviews added)

 # Individual Stock Pages:
 -Provides an overview of the company profile (name, ticker, description, price of stock, market cap, industry, number of employees).
 -Users will be able to submit reviews for all other users to see.
--Users will be able to add the stock to their dashboard -Provides the average rating out of 5 stars among all reviewers.
+-Users will be able to add the stock to their dashboard
+-Provides the average rating out of 5 stars among all reviewers.